Olivia Newton-John: 2012–2022: Vegas residency and final releases

 In January 2021, Newton-John released her final single, "Window in the Wall", a duet about unity which she recorded with her daughter Chloe Lattanzi.
 The music video for the song peaked at No. 1 on the iTunes pop music video chart the week of its release.

 In the media

 On 2 November 2019, Julien's Auctions auctioned hundreds of memorabilia items from Newton-John's career.
 The sale raised $2.4 million.
 Newton-John's Grease outfit garnered $405,700; her pants and jacket were purchased separately by two different billionaires.
 Sara Blakely, founder of Spanx, bought Newton-John's black skintight pants from Grease for $162,000.
 The anonymous buyer who acquired her famous Grease leather jacket for $243,200 (£185,000) returned the item to her and said: "It should not sit in a billionaire's closet for country-club bragging rights [...]
 The odds of beating a recurring cancer using the newest emerging therapies is a thousandfold greater than someone appearing out of the blue, buying your most famous and cherished icon, and returning it to you."
-All proceeds were donated to her cancer and wellness research centre in Australia.
+All proceeds were donated to her Cancer Wellness and Research Centre in Australia.

+In December 2024 and January 2025, Julien's and TCM also held posthumous sales of Newton-John commemoratives.